sleeptoken/zettelkasten/Tags/Server-side template injection (SSTI).md

+A template engine enables you to use static template files in your application.
+At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
+Although the templates were deployed statically, the advent of highly configurable service (SaaS) led several template libraries to be exposed directly on the internet.

 ### Lab (pentathon '25)

 Capturing the request and sending it, we can see that the `name` field is reflected back to us.
 Before trying `sqli` we input characters like `<>` to see if we can do `xss` payload.
 We also try `{{}}` to check for `ssti` (template injection).